Fms390/Resume_Builder/README.md

 # Resume Builder
-A Python program that helps create a professional resumes in test format.
+A Python program that helps create a professional resumes in text format.

 ## How to use
 1. Run the Python file